Friedrich Wilhelm von Seydlitz

-Friedrich Wilhelm Freiherr von Seydlitz (3 February 1721 – 8 November 1773) was a Prussian officer, lieutenant general, and among the greatest of the Prussian cavalry generals.
+Friedrich Wilhelm Freiherr von Seydlitz (3 February 1721 – 8 November 1773) was a Prussian officer, lieutenant general, and among the most renowned of the Prussian cavalry generals.
 He commanded one of the first Hussar squadrons of Frederick the Great's army and is credited with the development of the Prussian cavalry to its efficient level of performance in the Seven Years' War.
 His cavalryman father retired and then died while Seydlitz was still young.
 Subsequently, he was mentored by Margrave Frederick William of Brandenburg-Schwedt.
-Seydlitz's superb horsemanship and his recklessness combined to make him a stand-out subaltern, and he emerged as a redoubtable Rittmeister (cavalry captain) in the War of Austrian Succession (1740–1748) during the First and Second Silesian Wars.
+Seydlitz's superb horsemanship and his recklessness combined to make him a stand-out subaltern, and he emerged as a redoubtable Rittmeister (cavalry captain) in the War of Austrian Succession (1740–1748) during the First and Second Silesian wars.

 Seydlitz became legendary throughout the Prussian Army both for his leadership and for his reckless courage.
 During the Seven Years' War, he came into his own as a cavalry general, known for his coup d'œil, his ability to assess at a glance the entire battlefield situation and to understand intuitively what needed to be done: he excelled at converting the King's directives into flexible tactics.
 At the Battle of Rossbach, his cavalry was instrumental in routing the French and Imperial armies.
 His cavalry subsequently played an important role in crushing the Habsburg and Imperial left flank at the Battle of Leuthen.
 Seydlitz was wounded in battle several times.
 After the Battle of Kunersdorf in August 1759, he semi-retired to recover from his wounds, charged with the protection of the city of Berlin.
 He was not healthy enough to campaign again until 1761.